METALS-Copper stabs close to $10,000/T level on Fed stimulus pledge

 The U.S. Federal Reserve said on Wednesday it was too early to consider rolling back its emergency support amid the coronavirus pandemic.

-Three-month copper on the London Metal Exchange CMCU3 had gained 1% to $9,977 a tonne by 0920 GMT, having risen to as high as $9,999.50 a tonne earlier in the session.
+Three-month copper on the London Metal Exchange CMCU3 gained 1.1% to $9,983 a tonne in official trading, having risen to as high as $9,999.50 a tonne earlier in the session.

 The last time copper rose above $10,000 was in February 2011, when it touched an all-time record of $10,190.